imagingbook/imagingbook-doc/materials/images/README.txt

-This folder contains test images ordered by book chapter.
+This directory contains test images ordered by book chapter.
 Select the appropriate book edition, download and unzip in a convenient location.